 – The treatment is guided by self-evaluation of pain intensity, and utilises paracetamol and/or tramadol.
 Patients may develop neuropathic pain (see Pain, Chapter 1).

 – All other associated pain (physiotherapy, mobilization) should be treated as acute pain.

 – Treat as outpatients.

-– Wound care: dressings with silver sulfadiazine or petrolatum gauze (except for first degree superficial burns).
+– Wound care: dressings with silver sulfadiazine (to children 2 months and over and adults) or petrolatum gauze (except for first degree superficial burns).

 – Pain: paracetamol ± tramadol usually effective.